george-hawkins/blender-donut-notebook/LEVEL-2.md

 ![img.png](donut-and-sphere.png)

-`tab` into _Edit Mode and toggle on x-ray - `alt-Z` - and select the top half of the sphere.
+`tab` into _Edit Mode_ and toggle on x-ray - `alt-Z` - and select the top half of the sphere.
 Then `g` and try moving it:

 ![img.png](sphere-grab.png)

-**Important:* make sure proportional is off or you'll just end up dragging the whole sphere (because the proportional area of influence extends over the whole tiny sphere).
+**Important:** make sure proportional is off or you'll just end up dragging the whole sphere (because the proportional area of influence extends over the whole tiny sphere).

-So simple `g` isn't quite what we want, cancel and use `e` (for extrude) instead:
+So, simple `g` isn't quite what we want, cancel and use `e` (for extrude) instead:

 ![img.png](sphere-extruded.png)